aplteam/Tatin/docs/FirstStepsWithTatin.md

  }
 ```

-The dependencies file specifies what packages your application depend on as of yet:
+The dependencies file specifies what packages _your application_ depends on as of yet:

 ```
       ⍪⊃⎕NGET '/Path2Foo/Packages/apl-dependencies.txt' 1